List of South-West Indian Ocean cyclones before 1900

 The following is a list of South-West Indian Ocean tropical cyclones before the year 1900, or 20th century.

 Storms

 1848

 On January 11, 1848, the first tropical cyclone on record was observed in the basin.

+April 1872 Zanzibar cyclone

+On 14th April 1872 there are accounts of a tropical cyclone passing over Zanzibar.

 April 1892 Mauritius cyclone

 1200 deaths - 50,000 homeless.
 The most dramatic and the most devastating cyclone in the history of the country.
 Sugar production fell 42%.
 A third of the city of Port Louis was destroyed in a few hours.

 February 1899 Madagascar cyclone

 On February 4, a cyclone hit Vohemar in northeastern Madagascar, producing a minimum pressure of 972 mbar.